 Omicron was ‘generous’ enough to offer them the food she’d brought along.
 But she didn’t have the decency to untie them so that they could feed themselves.

-Overhearing her, Theta had said, “You really are clever.
+Overhearing Alice, Theta had said, “You really are clever.
 I did do that to the other executives, but I assure you that this food is perfectly uncontaminated.”